Move for Meals 2026

 What happens if I do not fundraise $200?

-We will send you encouragement and fundraising tips in October and if you have not reached $200 by November 4th, we will send you a notice that your payment method from registration will be charged the difference.
+We will send you encouragement and fundraising tips in September and if you have not reached $200 by November 4th, we will ask that you cover the difference to support Food & Friends.

 What is the difference between an individual or a team?